-Since 2010, we’ve invited women to take sailing lessons in an All-Women environment.
+Since 2010, we have invited women to take sailing lessons in an all-women’s environment, if they so choose.
 We know from experience that women tend to approach learning around boats in a different way.
-Being among ourselves sometimes helps us feel more comfortable.
-Being an ASA-certified school with a number of female instructors, we have the infrastructure and experience to support learning in a way “that fits.”
+Being among other women sometimes helps us feel more comfortable.
+Being an ASA-certified school with a number of female instructors, we have the infrastructure and experience to support learning in a way that fits.
 With five lady instructors we have the largest group of women sailing mentors in the northeast.
-(And did you know Narragansett Sailing School is owned by a woman as well?)
+(And did you know that Narragansett Sailing School is owned by a woman as well?!)

-Whether you’d like to simply get into sailing or prepare to go cruising, we can offer a path to not only build and improve your skills, but also your confidence.
+Whether you’d simply like to get into sailing or to prepare yourself to go cruising, we can offer a path not only to build and improve your skills, but also to gain confidence in yourself.
 Whether your goal is to become a competent First Mate or to captain your own yacht, we can get you there.
 Give us a call – we are looking forward to coaching you along your own unique path!

-Being an ASA-certified school with a number of female instructors, we have the infrastructure and experience to support that learning in a way “that fits”.
+Being an ASA-certified school with a number of female instructors, we have the infrastructure and experience to support that learning in a way that fits the individual.
 Here is what we offer: